 Who is the information for?
 What is its aim?

-This page is for you if you have been prescribed a high-potency topical steroid cream to treat the symptoms you have in your vulval area.
+This page is for you if you have been prescribed a high-potency topical steroid cream or ointment to treat the symptoms you have in your vulval area.
 Often the symptoms are caused by a condition called lichen sclerosus.

 The aim of the page is to explain how to use the cream, how long to continue the treatment and any benefits and risks involved.